jfprogramming/dpkg-status/README.md

          ```
        - Install Directories
          - `/usr/bin/appdpkg-status`:
-           - This is where the main executable binary (or launcher script) for your Qt application resides.
+           - This is where the main executable binary (or launcher script) for Qt application resides.
            - The file *appdpkg-status* is typically the entry point for users to run the application directly from the terminal or desktop environment.
            - When a user runs the command appdpkg-status, it executes this binary or script.
          - `/usr/share/appdpkg-status/`:
-           - This directory is used to store shared resources and data files for your application.
+           - This directory is used to store shared resources and data files for the application.
            - Python scripts (dpkg_status.py or other backend scripts) for processing.
            - QML files for the Qt GUI (e.g., UI components and layouts).
            - Static assets like icons, images, or translations are used by the application.
            - It ensures that the application’s data files are accessible system-wide without being tied to a specific user.
          - `/usr/lib/appdpkg-status/:`
            - This directory is typically used for application-specific libraries or modules.
-           - Shared libraries required by your application, such as compiled `.so` files.
+           - Shared libraries required by the application, such as compiled `.so` files.
            - Dependency files specific to the application's runtime.
            - These libraries are used internally by the application to ensure that all required dependencies are available without conflicting with the system's global libraries.
          - *How the Directories Work Together*